Skip to main content

 In the Media

-Backstage announced that Cassandra Kulukundis ’93 was nominated for an Oscar for her casting work in One Battle After Another.
+Many media outlets, including AP News and Variety, reported that Cassandra Kulukundis ’93 won the first-ever Oscar for Best Casting for her work on One Battle After Another.

 Go to